Chart Color Schemes

 Oatley - Hurstville Grove is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates Oatley - Hurstville Grove's population is approximately 12,835 as of Nov 2025.
-This represents an increase of 241 individuals, a 1.9% rise from the 2021 Census figure of 12,594 people.
-The change is inferred from ABS' estimated resident population of 12,840 in June 2024 and 94 validated new addresses since the Census date.
-This results in a density ratio of 2,950 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-Overseas migration contributed approximately 93.8% of total population growth recently.
+AreaSearch's analysis indicates that Oatley - Hurstville Grove had a population of around 12,835 as of November 2025.
+This figure represents an increase of 241 people since the 2021 Census, which recorded a population of 12,594.
+The change is inferred from ABS's estimated resident population of 12,840 in June 2024 and an additional 94 validated new addresses since the Census date.
+This results in a population density ratio of 2,950 persons per square kilometer, placing the area in the upper quartile nationally according to AreaSearch's assessments.
+Overseas migration accounted for approximately 93.8% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on current demographic trends and latest population numbers, the area is projected to grow by 904 persons by 2041, marking a 7.1% increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, the area is expected to grow by 904 persons by 2041, reflecting a total increase of 7.1% over the 17-year period.

 Frequently Asked Questions - Population